Mubashir1099/react-e-commerce-marketplace-project/README.md

 This is a React-based e-commerce marketplace project, simulating product Browse, filtering, and cart functionality using a mock REST API with JSON Server.

+**Student Information**

+Name: Muhammad Mubashir

+Roll Number: F23BDOCS1M01051

+Section: 3M

+**Project Overview**

+This project is a React-based Single-Page Application (SPA) designed to simulate the core functionalities of an online e-commerce store.
+It allows users to browse a product catalog, add items to a shopping cart, proceed through a simulated checkout process, manage user accounts, and interact with products by leaving reviews.
+The backend is simulated using json-server, which provides a quick and easy way to mock a REST API for data persistence in a local db.json file.
+User authentication is also simulated using localStorage.

 ## Table of Contents

 * [Features](#features)